LanLTH/Project-1---Data-Jobs/README.md

 # Dataset
 Amidst the pandemic many people lost their jobs, with this dataset, it is possible to hone the job search so that more people in need can find employment.
-This dataset contains more than 3900 job listings for data scientist positions, with features such as:
+This dataset contains more than 3900 job listings for data scientist positions in USA market, with features such as:

-    Salary Estimate
+    * Job Title
+    * Job Description
+    * Company Name
-    Location
+    * Location City
-    Company Rating
+    * Company Rating
-    Job Description
-    and more.
+    * Company Size
+    * Sector
+    * Average Salary
 Here is <a href="https://www.kaggle.com/datasets/andrewmvd/data-scientist-jobs">Dataset</a>

 # Tool